dask/dask-kubernetes/doc/source/index.rst

 KubeCluster
 -----------

-:doc:`kubecluster` deploys Dask clusters on Kubernetes clusters using native Kubernetes APIs.
+:class:`KubeCluster` deploys Dask clusters on Kubernetes clusters using native Kubernetes APIs.
 It is designed to dynamically launch ad-hoc deployments.

 .. code-block:: python